-Among other things, Wilson can round off his routes on occasion.
-He’s also prone to focus drops when he anticipates contact.
+Among other things, Wilson can round off his routes on occasion, and he still has a notable amount of wasted motion.
+He can be more refined as a route runner in the future.
+The Ohio State WR is also prone to focus drops when he anticipates contact.
 Interestingly enough, this happens most often in the short range, where Wilson might feel more vulnerable to looming defensive backs.
-His downfield separation can be a bit inconsistent.
-Additionally, there were a few communication mishaps between him and Justin Fields, one of which led to an interception against Indiana.
+It also happens to Wilson when trying to corral sideline catches at times.

-Beyond his receiving role, Wilson is at the very least a willing blocker, but he isn’t particularly impactful in that phase.
-Wilson’s middling size prevents him from attaining a physical advantage over defensive backs, and he lacks consistency with his blocking angles.
+Beyond his receiving role, Wilson is at the very least a willing blocker, but he isn’t elite in that phase.
+Wilson’s leaner frame prevents him from attaining a physical advantage over larger defensive backs, and he sometimes lacks consistency with his blocking angles.

 Upon watching Wilson play, it’s no surprise that he was a five-star recruit in the 2019 recruiting class.
-Ranked as the second-overall receiver and the third-overall prospect in the state of Texas, Wilson’s natural talent was apparent nationwide.
+Ranked as the No. 2 receiver and No. 3 prospect in the state of Texas, Wilson’s natural talent was apparent nationwide.
 Even at just 175 pounds, Wilson received offers from dozens of schools, including Oklahoma, Notre Dame, Texas, Florida, and Georgia.

 Wilson’s character also made him a desired addition on the recruiting trail — he won the All-American Bowl Man of the Year award for his community service.